March 23 Movement

-A United Nations report found that Rwanda created and commanded the M23 rebel group during the 2012 operations (in 2024, when M23 resurfaced again, another UN report finds direct support from the Rwandan military).
+A United Nations report found that Rwanda created and commanded the M23 rebel group during the 2012 operations (in 2024, when M23 resurfaced again, another UN report found direct support from the Rwandan military).
 Rwanda ceased its support due to international pressure and the military defeat by the Congolese military and the UN peacekeeping forces in 2013.

 In 2017, M23 remnants resumed their insurgency in the Congo, although it was largely a low-level insurgency.
-However, the M23 reorganized in 2022 and launched a subsequent offensive, which eventually resulted in the capture of the Congolese border town of Bunagana by the rebels.
+The M23 reorganized in 2022 and launched an offensive, which eventually resulted in the capture of the Congolese border town of Bunagana by the rebels.
 In November 2022, M23 rebels got close to the city of Goma and forced about 180,000 people to leave their homes after the Congolese Army had withdrawn from the region near the village of Kibumba.
 In June 2023, Human Rights Watch reported human rights abuses by M23 rebels in the Congo, including unlawful killings, rape and other war crimes.
 Allegations implicate Rwandan support for these actions, bringing concerns about war crimes and making the humanitarian situation worse in the region.
 The United Nations Security Council encouraged sanctions against the M23 leaders and implicated Rwandan officials.
 As of July 2025, the group occupies various major towns in eastern North Kivu and South Kivu including Bunagana, Kiwanja, Kitchanga, Rubaya, Rutshuru, and the cities of Goma and Bukavu.